 While tracking KRAs and KPIs was only one part of their charter, over the last 12-14 months, many have wound up just doing that.
 The lack of informal interaction and physical separation has challenged their ability to truly engage with their teams.
 Leaving them forced to engage in conversations that can transcend the digital barriers – numbers, metrics, analysis, and measurement.

-The organizational culture is rapidly losing human connection and empathy resulting in a lack of trust and fracturing relationships between managers and their people.
+The corporate culture is rapidly losing human connection and empathy resulting in a lack of trust and fracturing relationships between managers and their people.

 Annually, organizations spend millions of dollars towards reinforcing their culture and propagating their values.
 Values encourage behaviors that manifest themselves as the organizational culture.